-Governor Ed Schafer appointed Randy to serve as one of the two legislative appointees on the Lignite Research Council.
-He has continued to serve in this position under Governor John Hoeven and Governor Jack Dalrymple and is currently Vice-Chairman of the Lignite Research Council.
+Former Governor Ed Schafer appointed Randy to serve as one of the two legislative appointees on the Lignite Research Council.
+He has continued to serve in this position under then-Governor John Hoeven and former Governor Jack Dalrymple and is currently Vice-Chairman of the Lignite Research Council.

 In 1999 the members of West River Telecommunications elected Randy to serve on its board of directors.
-In the last 13 years WRT has nearly doubled in size, growing into a $100 million company with over 70 employees.
-They provide telephone and broadband service to part or all of 17 counties in North and South Dakota.
+During his 13 years on the board, WRT nearly doubled in size, growing into a $100 million company with more than 70 employees.
+WRT provides telephone and broadband service to part or all of 17 counties in North and South Dakota.
 West River is also a leader in the development of cellular service in North Dakota as a major partner with Verizon Wireless.

 Following the statewide general election in 2000, Senate Republicans chose Randy to serve as their Assistant Majority Leader.
-He has been re-elected to this post every two years since then, making him one of North Dakota’s longest serving legislative leaders in recent memory.
-He also serves on the Senate Appropriations Committee.
+He had been re-elected to this post every two years thereafter, making him one of North Dakota’s longest serving legislative leaders in recent memory.
+He also served on the Senate Appropriations Committee.

 His wife Bethanie is an underwriter at American Bank Center.
 Randy and Beth live in Bismarck, but continue to spend weekends on the ranch near Hazen.